Casino Navigation Is Not Normal Navigation

 Plan for recovery, not perfection.
 You will make wrong turns.
 Accept this and prepare for it.
 When you realize you've gone wrong, stop immediately and reorient rather than hoping the path will correct itself.
 The faster you recognize and reverse errors, the less time you lose.
 Mistakes are inevitable; prolonged mistakes are optional.

 The principles above apply universally.
-Individual casinos each have their own layout quirks, problem areas, and shortcuts—details that require property-specific guidance.
+Individual casinos each have their own layout quirks, problem areas, and shortcuts -- details that require property-specific guidance.
+These guides walk you through each property's floor plan -- where the major venues sit, how to find exits and restrooms, the tower structure, and the indoor walkways to neighboring casinos.

 Caesars Palace